ONLINE HELP

 Only JPEG, GIF, BMP and PNG images are available.

-Remark: The context menu of the inserted image allows you to:
+Note: The context menu of the inserted image allows you to:

 • Set the wrapping options and Z-order of the image,

-• Edit the associated image file,
+• Change the associated image file,

-• Edit image.
+• Edit the image.

 Inserting a table